Mroyyy/Biophysics/README.md

 ala_atoms = {'N', 'H', 'CA', 'HA', 'C', 'O', 'CB', 'HB', 'HB1', 'HB2', 'HB3', 'HA1', 'HA2', 'HA3'}
 ```

 As we can see from this image the side-chain of Alanine is what constitutes the others basic structure.
-With an excepcion of the Glycine, which is the simplest residues we'll find, with Glycine there is no need to replace anything because it won't make any change.
+With an exception of the Glycine, which is the simplest residues we'll find, with Glycine there is no need to replace anything because it won't make any change.

 ![Captura desde 2022-11-24 16-21-09](https://user-images.githubusercontent.com/93529369/203818759-2acfba18-e762-4ac3-b7f0-6cdba1676624.png)